 Anise Cookies for Christmas

-Anise cookies are a family favorite for Christmastime!
+Italian anise cookies are a family favorite for Christmastime!
 I'll switch out the rainbow nonpareils for a Christmas blend of red, green, and white for an extra festive twist.
 Beyond a sprinkle switch-up, there are a few things to keep in mind when baking them ahead of time and mailing cookies to loved ones.

-- Cookie Trays - Store anise cookies in containers separate from other cookies as the rainbow nonpareils can bleed onto other cookies as the days go by.
+Cookie Trays: Store anise cookies in containers separate from other cookies as the rainbow nonpareils can bleed onto other cookies as the days go by.
 Arrange them in a holiday cookie tray when ready to serve.

-- Mailing - Anise cookies aren't a great cookie to mail because the nonpareils can bleed onto the icing.
+Mailing: Anise cookies aren't a great cookie to mail because the nonpareils can bleed onto the icing.
 It's a better bet to mail un-iced anise cookies if you'd like them to be picture perfect upon arrival, or consider omit the nonpareils or using white ones.

 More Italian Cookie Recipes